-The course is designed for students in technical programs who have minimal mathematics backgrounds (pre-algebra arithmetic skills).
-The give designed course to the student understanding of introductory algebra covering topics such as polynomials, linear equations and their solutions, solving systems of linear equations, factoring, and quadratic equations.
-Also, the metric ratio and proportions, geometry, trigonometry will be strongly emphasized.
+MAT 106 is designed for students in technical programs who have minimal mathematics backgrounds (pre-algebra arithmetic skills).
+The course is designed to give the student an understanding of introductory algebra covering topics such as polynomials, linear equations and their solutions, solving systems of linear equations, factoring, and quadratic equations.
+Also, the metric system, ratio and proportions, geometry, and trigonometry will be emphasized.
 A large number of applications will be integrated throughout the course.